-In this article, we’ll look at what is required for the Madeira company formation if you want to start a business in Portugal.
+In this article, we’ll look at what is required for a company formation in Madeira if you want to start a business in Portugal.

 You’ll also learn more about: